 Paws Up For Pets

 Paws Up For Pets is an innovative education program that engages local youth to promote compassion and accountability for animals and empathy in the community as a whole.
 A partnership with United Boys & Girls Clubs, Paws Up For Pets works mainly with children K-6 enrolled in afterschool programs in our county's most underserved areas.
 We empower youth to make a difference by showing others that they care about animals and by speaking up against abuse and bullying.
 Because when we teach children empathy, we build caring communities.

-Paws Up For Pets was created in response to several incidents of severe animal cruelty in Santa Barbara County and a general concern that too few cruelty cases are reported—despite the proven connection between animal abuse and domestic violence.
-Also, local educators attest to the fact that too many children today lack empathy for others, as they grow up more engaged in electronics than with friends and family members.
+Paws Up For Pets was created in response to several incidents of severe animal cruelty in Santa Barbara County and the knowledge that too few cruelty cases are reported—despite the proven connection between animal abuse and domestic violence.
 When you show children how to be respectful and kind to animals, the ripple effects are endless.
 Children feel empowered, and are less likely to harm a pet, hurt a friend or bully a classmate.
 And they bring these values into adulthood.

-Through weekly workshops and special activities lead by C.A.R.E.4Paws’ bilingual Community Outreach & Youth Program Director, Carlos Abitia, and his team of volunteers (including several therapy pets), children learn about critical animal welfare topics, such as what it takes to a be compassionate pet caretaker, the importance of providing veterinary care and spaying/neutering, why animals end up homeless and that all animals are individuals, just like us humans.
+Through weekly workshops and special activities, children learn about critical animal welfare topics, such as what it takes to a be compassionate pet caretaker, the importance of providing veterinary care and spaying/neutering, why animals end up homeless, animal abuse, and that all animals are individuals, just like us humans.
 They have the opportunity to become role models for others and earn Paws Up badges at four levels.